NMA: Neural Multi-slot Auctions with Externalities for Online Advertising: Introduction

 To this end, we design end-to-end learning multi-slot auction mechanisms with externalities for online advertising, named \textit{\textbf{N}eural \textbf{M}ulti-slot \textbf{A}uctions} (NMA), to maximize platform revenue with less SW decline.
 Specifically, the structure of NMA consists of four parts: Firstly, all candidate allocations\footnote{Through full permutation algorithm, all allocations are generated in the form of ad list.
-In industrial practice, the full permutation algorithm can be replaced by a list generation module.
-Besides, in real auction environment, the number of candidate advertisements and the number of advertising positions in auctions are relatively small, thus the NP-hard problem of full permutation algorithm can be tolerated.} are put into a context-aware list-wise prediction module, which effectively models the global externalities.
+In industrial practice, the full permutation algorithm can be replaced by a list generation module, such as heuristic list generation or model-based method like Seq2slate,PIER. } are put into a context-aware list-wise prediction module, which effectively models the global externalities.
 Secondly, we propose a list-wise deep rank module by modeling the parameters as a neural network, which makes it possible to train the complex auction mechanisms end-to-end.
 Thirdly, we design a list-wise differentiable sorting module to effectively train the cascaded deep neural networks end-to-end by real system reward feedback.
 Finally, We further design an auxiliary loss for SW to effectively reduce its decline while maximizing revenue.
 The main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item \textbf{A Novel framework for multi-slot auctions.} In this paper, we propose a novel end-to-end learning framework for multi-slot auctions named NMA, which enables accurate modeling of global externalities and effective balancing of key indicators on designing auction mechanisms. \item \textbf{A superior approach to modeling global externalities.} We employ a finely designed neural network to model the list-level information of each allocation and public information in auctions, which greatly improves the effectiveness of global externality modeling and the accuracy of predictive values. \item \textbf{An efficient method of balancing revenue and SW.} We design an auxiliary loss for social welfare maximization, which is able to effectively balance platform revenue and social welfare. \item \textbf{Detailed industrial and practical experience.} We successfully deploy NMA on Meituan food delivery platform.
 The results of both offline simulation and online A/B experiment demonstrate that NMA brings a significant improvement in CTR and platform revenue, compared with GSP \cite{edelman2007internet}, DNA \cite{liu2021neural}, VCG \cite{varian2014vcg} and WVCG \cite{gatti2015truthful}. \end{itemize}